Vancouver Whitecaps FC: History

+First years

 The Whitecaps began playing in the 2011 MLS season with their first match on March 19, 2011, against rival Canadians Toronto FC, which they won 4–2.
 The first goal in the Whitecaps' MLS era was scored by Eric Hassli.
 After their winning start the Whitecaps struggled, and failed to secure another victory in their next 11 MLS games, drawing six and losing five.
 In the aftermath of their 1–1 draw with the New York Red Bulls on May 30 head coach Teitur Thordarson was fired.
 Tom Soehn took over coaching duties for the remainder of the 2011 season, while Martin Rennie was announced as the new permanent head coach on August 9, taking over officially on November 2.
 The team managed to attract 15,500 season ticket holders in its first MLS season and 13,000 for the second.

 On March 3, 2012, the Whitecaps won their first minor, pre-season cup at the 2012 Walt Disney World Pro Soccer Classic defeating Toronto FC 1–0 thanks to a goal by Camilo Sanvezzo.
 The Whitecaps finished the regular season with 11 wins, 3 losses, and 10 ties positioning the club, fifth in the Western Conference and 11th on the league overall table.
 On October 21, 2012, the Whitecaps became the first Canadian team to earn a spot in the MLS playoffs.
 Vancouver were eliminated in the knockout round.

 In the 2013 season, Vancouver finished in seventh in the Western Conference, 13th in the league table with 13 wins, 12 losses, and 9 ties in the regular season.
 They were not able to qualify for the post season, in the playoffs as they had accomplished in the season prior.
 Two days after the end of the 2013 MLS regular season, Rennie's contract was not renewed sparking a search for the next head coach.
 In their off-season, the Whitecaps were in the midst of controversy with one of their then players, Camilo, who had played for the team since their inaugural campaign, after the Brazilian went on to join Liga MX club Querétaro.
 The Mexican club believed that he was no longer under contract, while the Whitecaps reported that he was still on a contract with Vancouver.
 The scandal was resolved with the Liga MX club paying a transfer fee from Vancouver to acquire the Brazilian forward.

 In October 2014, the Whitecaps qualified for the 2015–16 CONCACAF Champions League for the first time as a result of becoming the highest ranked Canadian team in the 2014 MLS season and due to a reformatting of the Canadian Championship in the following season.
 A week later they qualified for the MLS playoffs for the second time, an achievement unmatched by any Canadian team.